-The budgetary comparison information in section E is not a required part of the basic financial statements but is supplementary information required by accounting principles generally accepted in the United States of America.
-The budgetary comparison information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statement or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.
+The budgetary comparison information in section E is not a required part of the basic financial statements but is supplementary information required by U.S. GAAP.
+The budgetary comparison information in section E is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with U.S. GAAS.
+In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-Mc Mahan and Associates, L.L.C.
+Mc Mahan and Associates, L. L.C.

 McMahan and Associates, L.L.C.
+Avon, Colorado December 7, 2023